-Join over 150 of your peers at the industry’s leading strategic event, as we explore how broadcasting will develop over the next 5 years.
+A forum with 150 of your peers at the industry’s leading strategic event, to explore how broadcasting will develop over the next 5 years.

-Now in its 14th year, The Future of Broadcasting returns to deliver insights into the future of a dynamic, ever-evolving sector.
+In its 14th annual year, The Future of Broadcasting delivered insights into the future of a dynamic, ever-evolving sector.
 In the face of disruption across content production, digital development and the role of PSBs, this event examines the capacity of the industry to discover innovative new solutions to industry challenges.

-- Hear industry leaders including the BBC, ITV, Channel 4 and Sky discuss future business strategies for an evolving sector
+- Heard industry leaders including the BBC, ITV, Channel 4 and Sky discuss future business strategies for an evolving sector

-- Understand the role OTT will play in the Pay TV future with Now TV and Amazon Prime
+- Understood the role OTT will play in the Pay TV future with Now TV and Amazon Prime

-- Listen to innovators in the digital arena, including Twitter and Viacom, discuss how you can maximise your digital potential
+- Listened to innovators in the digital arena, including Twitter and Viacom, discuss how you can maximise your digital potential

-- Understand developments in the content production sector with insight from Indie powerhouse All3Media
+- Understood developments in the content production sector with insight from Indie powerhouse All3Media

-- Out-of-industry insight from Buzzfeed reveals the key to building brand loyalty among millennials
+- Gained out-of-industry insight from Buzzfeed reveals the key to building brand loyalty among millennials

-- Discover innovative advertising techniques from MediaCom’s CEO and the Deputy Managing Director at Sky Media
+- Discovered innovative advertising techniques from MediaCom’s CEO and the Deputy Managing Director at Sky Media

-- Outlining the industry future: forward-thinking business strategies from leading industry players
+- The industry future: forward-thinking business strategies from leading industry players

 - Embracing digital disruption to attract the millennial market